salzmannraUF/Portfolio/README.md

 Hello!
-This is a collection of projects from throughout my time as an undergrad at the University of Florida and a grad student at Columbia University.
+This is a collection of projects from my time as an undergrad at the University of Florida and a grad student at Columbia University.
+All projects will be denoted with the corresponding university alongside it's name.